xangcastle/grappelli_extras/README.md

 Traslation Suport by Locales.

 * [Ajax](#ajax)
-An Ajax api make queries to django OMR using generics views.
+An Ajax api to make queries to django OMR using generics views.

 # Using Autocomplete generic view
 ```javascript